 - Q: What is DAB+?

-- A: DAB+ is not currently used in the UK but is an upgraded version of the technology used to bring you DAB digital radio.
+- A: DAB+ is an upgraded version of the technology used to bring you DAB digital radio.
 DAB+ uses exactly the same transmitters and broadcast technology as DAB, it simply converts sound to digital in a different way and therefore requires sets capable of receiving DAB+.

 - Q: I've read that my DAB radio will become obsolete when DAB+ comes in.
 Is that true?